 Annual Percentage Rate (APR): 0% for 12 months on purchases, then 15.24%-26.24% Variable

 Why We Picked It: The 6% cash back on groceries is the highest cash back rate we’ve seen, and 3% cash back on gas makes trips to and from the grocery store more rewarding.

-Benefits: Grocery purchases earn 6% cash back, gas stations and select department stores earn 3% cash back and everything else earns 1% cash back.
+Benefits: Grocery purchases earn 6% cash back, U.S. gas stations earn 3% cash back and everything else earns 1% cash back.
 Considering the dent gas, groceries and clothing can put in a family’s budget, this is a fantastic way to supercharge your cash rewards.
-Plus, you get a $150 cash bonus for spending $1,000 in three months.
+Plus, you get a $200 welcome offer for spending $1,000 in three months.

 Drawbacks: There’s an annual fee of $95, which can eat into your cash back earnings a little bit.

 2. Premier Dining Rewards From Capital One

 Cash Back Rewards: 3% cash back on dining, 2% cash back on groceries, 1% cash back on everything else

 Signup Bonus: $100 when you spend $500 in the first three months

 Why We Picked It: The card earns 2% cash back on groceries and 3% cash back on dining for those nights you want to order a pizza.

 Benefits: There’s 3% cash back on dining, 2% cash back on groceries and 1% cash back on all purchases, which is a healthy mix of ways to earn cash if you tend to cook and dine or order out a lot.
 Cardholders get a $100 bonus when they spend $500 in the first three months.
 Plus, you’ll get a range of other benefits, including concierge services, price protection, travel protection and travel upgrades and savings.